Beyond a Crisis of Faith: Preparing Evangelical Collegians for Kingdom Life and Mission Through The Agora School for Global Leadership

 This contextual education project introduces a new model for preparing 21st century Christian collegians of all majors and disciplines for a lifetime of Kingdom leadership and influence.
 The Agora School for Global Leadership prototype presented is an innovative approach to higher education, and a synthesis of young adult research, educational excellence and mission experience.
 Extensive research into the lives and values of young adults, fresh insight into how to educate and release them into their God-given destinies, and the Agora School mindset and mission speak to many of the questions that parents, pastors, and educators wrestle with today as they navigate the way forward with this Mosaic generation.

 Young, Randy S., "Beyond a Crisis of Faith: Preparing Evangelical Collegians for Kingdom Life and Mission Through The Agora School for Global Leadership" (2011).
-Master of Arts in Christian Studies.
+Master of Arts in Ministerial Leadership (MAML).
 1.